karahmat/php_mediacrawler/README.md

 This is a simple media crawler that crawls through over 20 Indonesian news media outlets.
 It is built purely using PHP.
 No PHP framework has been used.

+If you are interested to use this app, please visit [here](http://www.thekazrah.com/php_scrape/indonews.php)

 ## File structure

 The code for the simple user interface is found in the file indonews.php.
 The file that "processes" the user's entry on the form is indo_scraper.php.